scanon/ecp-tutorial/03-hands-on.md

 ## Running a Python container on Titan
 Lets first begin by entering an interactive batch job, reserving (2) compute nodes.
-We will then return to the scratch directory, and load the Singularity module
+We will then return to the scratch directory and load the Singularity module
 ```
 $ qsub -I -ATRN001 -lwalltime=02:00:00,nodes=2
 qsub: waiting for job <id> to start